writer/writer-framework/docs/docs/deploy-with-docker.md

 # Deploy with Docker

-You can use Docker to deploy Streamsync anywhere.
+You can use Docker to deploy Writer anywhere.
 If you're an experienced Docker user, you may want to go straight to the provided Dockerfile.

 ## Creating a Docker image